• Skip to primary navigation

 During production, gunpowder green tea is heated in a tumbler, creating small pellets resembling gunpowder, hence the name.
 Tumble drying is a common firing practice in producing moderate to high-quality tea.

-Most gunpowder tea is mechanically processed, but some may still be hand processed and hand-rolled, though it's rare.
+Most gunpowder tea is mechanically processed, but some may still be hand-processed and hand-rolled, although this is rare.

 Related: